patels250/Election-Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Determine the voter turnout for each county.
+7. Determine the percentage of votes from each county out of the total count.
+8. Determine the county with the highest turnout.

 ## Resources